KLPS-IO/Webite-UX-UI/README.md

 - components       => React components used to build this website
 - sections         => Includes sections such as Home, About, etc.
 - GlobalStyles.js  => Contains global styles for the entire application
-- Themes.js        => Contains color and font sizes as variables
+- Themes.js        => Contains colour and font sizes as variables
 ```

 ---